jhadida/melan-vscode/README.md

 This is a language extension package for VSCode to support the syntax of [MeLan](https://github.com/jhadida/melan), the meta-language with Python backend.

-## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

 <a href="/assets/demo.gif" target="_blank">
     <img src="/assets/demo.gif" alt="Syntax highlighting in action" style="max-width:100%;" >
 </a>